List of JoJo's Bizarre Adventure characters: Part 2: Battle Tendency

 Santana is discovered in a Mexican pyramid in 1938 by Straizo's Speedwagon Foundation team and then taken by the Nazi forces under Stroheim for live human experiments to see if he can be used to power the German army, even using a Stone Mask vampire on him to see how much more powerful he is.
 Santana escapes, as he can contort his body to escape through a ventilation shaft, and shows he has mastered human language and the mechanisms of the Germans' weaponry when he manages to withstand their attacks.
 Joseph and Stroheim manage to stop him by escaping to the outside, as Joseph traps him in a well at high noon, turning him back to stone.
 His remains are taken to a Speedwagon Foundation laboratory while permanently exposed to ultraviolet lamps to trap him.

+In Japanese, he is voiced by Kenji Nomura.
+In English, he is voiced by Kaiji Tang.